 What to order: The tang of the gluten-, nut- and dairy-free lemon square ($3.95) will tickle your taste buds.

 The low-down: The owner and head baker of this vegan café, Little Jo, has a culinary background in vegan and gluten-free baking, so you know the sweets coming out of the kitchen are made with TLC (tastiness, love and care, obvi).

 What to order: For an autumnal treat, try the chai spice cupcake topped with cinnamon icing ($3), or throw it waaay back with Little Jo’s take on the Twinkie ($3.25).

 Find it: 617 Bank St., 250 Greenbank Rd., thejoyofglutenfree.com

-The low-down: This award-winning bakery specializes in gluten-free baking (they have over 22 different kinds of gluten-free flour), but not to fret, they have plenty of vegan options too.
+The low-down: This award-winning bakery specializes in gluten-free baking (it has more than 22 different kinds of gluten-free flour), but there are plenty of vegan options too.

 Prices: $2 to $4 each

 What to order: The quinoa crunch cookie ($2.25), which is made with almonds, organic quinoa and sugar but tastes just like a peanut butter cookie (you’ll never know the difference)